abiosoft/blog/content/posts/1725554677_tributetoubuntu.md

 Before my encounter with Linux, I have only exclusively used Windows.

-I started as early as Windows 3.1 and pretty much interacted with every single version until Windows Vista, the latest version at the time.
+I started as early as Windows 3.1 and pretty much interacted with every major version until Windows Vista, the latest version at the time.

 I did come across Apple computers on few occasions, but in my head when I hear you say computer I interpreted that to